louismullie/temp-data/markdown_final/30fafb0a-fada-3b91-9934-f2d9d8cb6cbc.md

 A, Kaplan-Meier plot as a visual representation of time-to-death categories.
 B, Donor age.
 C, Time to death (withdrawal of life-sustaining treatment to mechanical asystole).
 D, Asystolic time.
 Restricted cubic splines had 4 knots and were adjusted for all factors in eTable 8 in Supplement 1.
 Results were pooled from 20 imputed datasets.
 Includes patients with complete graft survival follow-up data (n = 7113).
 HR indicates hazard ratio.

 All these findings were confirmed on restricted cubic spline modeling (Figure 3 B-D; eFigure 5 in Supplement 1).
-These splines revealed the association between donor age and graft survival to be nonlinear (χ 2 2 = 9.69; P = 0.008).
+These splines revealed the association between donor age and graft survival to be nonlinear (χ²₂ = 9.69; P = 0.008).
 Analysis of transplant survival (graft loss or patient death) was consistent with the death-censored graft survival model regarding TTD and ischemic times (eTable 9 in Supplement 1).

 ---